 While you’re at it, start saving more money.
 This will help you have enough money as a financial cushion to be used on a rainy day.

 Apply for a secured credit card.
 To start rebuilding good credit, apply for a secured credit card.
 This is easy to get approved for even after bankruptcy because it involves making a cash deposit before you’re allowed to use it.
 By making timely payments on your secured card, your credit score will slowly go up.

-What Happens to Your Debt When You File For Bankruptcy?
+What Happens to Your Debt When You File For Bankruptcy in Vancouver?

 The purpose of bankruptcy is to seek relief from your creditors who may be hounding you to pay off all your debt.
 Bankruptcy can help discharge a lot of debt, but there are some exceptions to the rule.

 Generally speaking, bankruptcy only discharges unsecured debts, such as conventional credit card debt.
 That’s because the creditor of a secured debt has a certain right to the asset involved.
 For instance, if your mortgaged asset (your home) is worth more than what you still owe on your mortgage, any remaining equity will have to be surrendered.